Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

     estimator.export_savedmodel(models_path, serving_input_receiver_fn)
 ```

 Here we define a function `input_fn` that will produce images for our DNN Classifier.
-The network itself consists of 2 hidden layers with 256 and 64 units respectively.
+The network itself consists of 2 fully-connected hidden layers with 256 and 64 units respectively.
 As an activation function we use the default ReLU activation.
 As an optimizer we chose Adam with the learning rate that is configurable from the outside (via environment variable).
-After the training image is stored in `saved_model` format.
+After the training the model is stored in `saved_model` format under the specified path.
+We store both the graph and the weights.

 ## Building concept model

-To test, that our model actually works on the data that we trained it on, we need to capture the essense of tha training data, a so-called "concept".
-To do that we will additionally train an autoencoder to extract the most important features of our data.
+To test that our model actually works on the data which is similar to the training set, we need to capture the essense of the training data.
+To do that we will additionally train an autoencoder to extract the most important features from the data.
 The difference between the reconstructed image and the original image will be our measure of "correctness" of the data.
-Higher L2-distance indicates that observed images are less likely to be from the training set.
+Higher L2-distance indicates that image is less likely to be from the training (or similiar) dataset.

+We chose to build this model with lower level Tensorflow API as it offers us more flexibility, but also produces more boilerplate code.

 ```python
 # mnist-concept.py